KKKTT-cyk/chuwa1208/ShortQuestions/Yanyan_Chen_HW10.md

 ---

+# Q11.
+Types of Dependency Injection, Use Cases, and Why Field Injection Is Not Recommended

+### Constructor Injection
+The recommended approach for required dependencies.
+It ensures objects are created in a valid state, supports immutability through `final` fields, and is the easiest to unit test.

+### Setter Injection
+Useful for optional dependencies or in rare cases where circular dependencies must be resolved (although redesign is usually preferred).

+### Field Injection (`@Autowired` on fields)
+Not recommended because:
+- It makes unit testing harder and often requires reflection or a Spring context.
+- Dependencies are hidden and not visible in the constructor signature.
+- Fields cannot be declared `final`, weakening immutability.
+- It encourages uncontrolled dependency growth.

+---

 # Q12.
 Explain different types of application context in Spring framework, with screenshots.
 You may take https:// github.com/CTYue/springIOC for reference.